-The oral LD50 in rats is 0.9 mg/kg and the dermal LD50 in rabbits is 5 mg/kg.
+The oral LD50 in rats is 0.9 mg/kg, and the dermal LD50 in rabbits is 5 mg/kg.
 Dogs are frequently poisoned with malicious intent.

-The oral LD50 in rats is 307 mg/kg and the dermal LD50 in rabbits is 2000 mg/kg.
+The oral LD50 in rats is 307 mg/kg, and the dermal LD50 in rabbits is 2,000 mg/kg.
 A 2% spray is nontoxic to calves; 4% is nontoxic to mature cattle when applied dermally.

 The oral LD50 is 95 mg/kg in rats and >800 mg/kg in goats.
 The dermal LD50 in rabbits is >1,000 mg/kg.

-The carbamate insecticides act similarly to the organophosphates (see Organophosphates (Toxicity)) in that they inhibit AChE at nerve synapses and neuromuscular junctions.
+The carbamate insecticides act similarly to the organophosphates (see Organophosphates (Toxicity)) in that they inhibit acetylcholinesterase (AChE) at nerve synapses and neuromuscular junctions.
 This inhibition is reversible because the inhibiting bond is much less durable; thus, the inhibition of blood AChE frequently is not evident at the laboratory.
 Signs include hypersalivation, GI hypermotility, abdominal cramping, vomiting, diarrhea, sweating, dyspnea, cyanosis, miosis, muscle fasciculations (in extreme cases, tetany followed by weakness and paralysis), and convulsions.
-In brief, the acronym SLUD (salivation, lacrimation, urination, and diarrhea) describes the overall clinical features of carbamates poisoning.
+In brief, the acronym SLUD (salivation, lacrimation, urination, and diarrhea) describes the overall clinical features of carbamate poisoning.
 Death usually results from respiratory failure and hypoxia due to bronchoconstriction leading to tracheobronchial secretion and pulmonary edema.

 Treatment of carbamate poisoning is similar to that of organophosphate poisoning in that atropine sulfate injections readily reverse the effects.
 Recommended dosages for atropine are as follows: dogs and cats—dosed to effect (repeated as needed), usually 0.2–2 mg/kg, parenterally, one-fourth of the dose given IV and the remainder given SC (cats should be dosed at the lower end of the range); cattle and sheep—0.6–1 mg/kg, one-fourth of the dose IV and the remainder SC, repeated as needed; horses and pigs—0.1–0.2 mg/kg, IV, repeated as needed.

-Last full review/revision March 2012 by Ramesh C. Gupta, DVM, MVSc, PhD, DABT, FACT, FACN, FATS
+Last full review/revision August 2014 by Ramesh C. Gupta, DVM, MVSc, PhD, DABT, FACT, FACN, FATS